diaevd/psdparse/README.txt

   Subdirectories may be arbitrarily deep.
 * To write a text file describing layers, sizes and positions (list.txt), use option --list.
 This file is put in the same directory as PNGs.
+* To write an XML description of the document and its layers, use option --xml.
 * Normally, RGB images (and grey scale+alpha images) are written as composite PNG with channels combined in one file.
 To write individual PNG files for each channel, regardless of mode, use the --split option.